Littoral Zone Definition

-The littoral zone is the area around the shoreline where the aquatic vegetation is.
-The littoral zone is required for most man-made lakes.
-This is because it is critical for wild life habitat, water quality, and erosion control which are all important factors of a lake to have a healthy ecosystem.
+Wondering what is a littoral zone?
+The littoral zone is the area around the shoreline where the aquatic vegetation is and is required for most man-made lakes.
+This is because it is critical for wildlife habitat, water quality, and erosion control which are all important factors of a lake to have a healthy ecosystem.
 In most areas, littoral zones are required for lakes that are larger than 1 acre and deeper than 6 feet.

 Native plants consume nutrients such as nitrogen and phosphorus.
 The weeds and algae also consume these nutrients.
 When most of the nutrients are being absorbed by the native plants, there will be less algae and aquatic weeds in the lakes.